janstrng/Evaluating-IoT-devices/Method.md

 TEXT

 ## A: Set up user and device
 The main method of evaluating “Set up user” is to go trough the normal setup of the devise and corresponding applications (normally an app on a phone).
 Everything from setting up your user account to getting the device to function is taken into consideration inn “Set up user”.
 It is also important to read any documentation like a “user agreement” or similar.
-It is important to mentioned that this “test” dose not care about any difficulty you may have when setting up the devise, as this is a security test for the devise.
+It is important to mention that this “test” dose not care about any difficulty you may have when setting up the device, as this is a security test for the device.

 #### A.1: The process is based on consent (GDPR 7)
-The first point is a general point for that the whole process from start to finished is consensual, with that we mean that the user have to agree for ting to apply to them and the user understands what they are agreeing to.
+The first point is a general point for that the whole process from start to finished is consensual, with that we mean that the user have to agree for things to apply to them and the user understands what they are agreeing to.

 ### A.6 Every decision taken by the user (prominently requested during setup) is necessary regarding the use of the device (ETSI 5.12)

 ## B1: Authentication
 Authentication is mostly about the authentications you use to connect to the device/app, often will the username be you email and therefore the password is of more importance than the username.
-The method you will use to test these points is to first try to change password and figure out the password requirements how long it is, is it required to use special character and nr.
-Then you can try to brute force your way into the device/app, it is enough to try the wrong password a handful off times manually.
+The method you will use to test these points is to first try to change password and figure out the password requirements how long it is, is it required to use special character and numbers.
+Then you can try to brute force your way into the device/app, it is enough to try the wrong password a handful of times manually.
 The device/app should have some countermeasure for this.
 For the third point “Users must be authenticated towards the device to have access to its functionalities and interfaces.
 (ETSI 5.5)”, it is possible to check it by being logged into two devises and changing the password on one off them, the other devise should then be logged off automatically or give you the chose to do so.

 #### B.1.1 and B.1.2: User/data input fields
-To check if the input fields for the device/app is protect against attacks, you can try “attacking” the input fields by giving the input SQL, java or other commands, to try to se if it is protected.
+To check if the input fields for the device/app is protected against attacks, you can try “attacking” the input fields by giving the input SQL, java or other commands, to try to se if it is protected.
 The commands should not go off at all, and the input field should not be able to recognize that it is a command.

 #### B.1.7: Administrator/user gets notifies about new/unauthorized changes in device software (ETSI 5.7)
-This point may be difficult to check, but if you are able to change the device setting without prober authorizations, should an “alarm” go off for the device controler/company and the user should get notified.
+This point may be difficult to check, but if you are able to change the device setting without proper authorizations, should an “alarm” go off for the device controler/company and the user should get notified.

 ## B2: Security and communication

 ## B3: Disclosing of vulnerability
 Disclosing of vulnerability  has only two point.
-In the first you will have to find the vulnerability policy, it may be on the app/application for the device, but more normally it will be on its website.
-A quick google search like “Company_Name vulnerability policy”, will normally do the trike.
+In the first you will have to find the vulnerability policy, it may be on the app/application for the device, but normally it will be on its website.
+A quick google search like “Company_Name vulnerability policy”, will normally do the trick.
 On the second point about “…act upon vulnerabilities … in a timely manner…”, here we don’t expect you to find a vulnerability and then wait for the company to fix it.
 Instead, you can look for earlier vulnerabilities and se how long they took to fix them.

 ## C1: Default password
 If the device uses a generated password, it is important to check if this password is unique to this devise and not used for every device of this kind.
 It will also have to follow the minimum requirement of having 8 character and having at least one character from each character group (big letters, small letters, and numbers (special characters)).
 If the device dose not use a default password, then you can give full score for these points.